CHEGEBB/alx-system_engineering-devops/0x01-shell_permissions/README.md

+# groups

-#A simple shell command that prints the effective username of the current user.
+A shell command that prints all the groups that the current user is part of.

+## Usage

-#The following command is used
+#type the following command
-id -u -n
+groups